Fundamental Differences Between Older and Newer Buildings

 Older and newer buildings have been built very differently.

 Older buildings have been designed and built to be water permeable.
-They get wet, they dry out.
 Being built from breathable materials, they allow for a large percentage of the moisture to freely evaporate.

-Newer houses on the other hand are built watertight using modern materials (including many plastics) designed to keep moisture out.
+Newer buildings on the other hand are being built watertight using modern materials (including many plastics) designed to keep moisture entirely out.

-As a result, they should be treated and repaired differently from newer buildings.
+As a result, old buildings should be treated and repaired differently from newer buildings.
 They should be renovated with similar, traditional materials with as little destruction to the building fabric as possible.
-Modern materials designed for older buildings, without without an extensive knowledge of materials and/or building physics, should be avoided.
+Modern materials designed for older buildings, without without an extensive knowledge of materials and/or building physics, should be avoided as much as possible.

-Mixing old and new technologies has a detrimental effect on old buildings, usually leading to their rapid decay.
-Here are some of the reasons why:
+Mixing old and new technologies has a detrimental effect on old buildings, usually leading to the rapid decay of the old building fabric.

 Who Do You Take Advice From?